kevin-wynn-cloud/kevin-wynn-cloud/README.md

 ### AWS Projects

 If you're a potential employer, please feel free to explore my [AWS Project Repository](https://github.com/kevin-wynn-cloud/AWS-Projects/tree/main).
 I'm currently in the process of completing all the Cloud Quest labs, and I have plans to embark on Python projects in the near future.
-This is in preparation for the Tech U course, which will cover Python curriculum.
+This is to complement the Tech U course, which will cover Python curriculum.

 <div id="badges">
 <img src="https://img.shields.io/badge/Amazon_S3-brown?logo=amazonaws"/>